Subjectness: a New Mental Tool for Living Consciously

 At the Root of Life

-Gut Polarization of Subjectness
+Gut Ratio of Subjectness and Objectness

-So, even if you happened to be born into a poor family, providing that you spent your childhood well impressed with your own doings- maybe in games, maybe in manipulating parents or siblings, maybe in expression of some talent like singing or drawing- you polarized more subjectness than objectness in your gut.
+So, even if you happened to be born into a poor family, providing that you spent your childhood well impressed with your own doings--- maybe in games, maybe in manipulating parents or siblings, or in expression of some talent like singing or drawing--- you polarized more subjectness than objectness in your gut.

 What makes subjectness so easy to cultivate is its very primordial and raw nature.
 No positive thinking, no self-suggestions, no any brain-work.
 Remember, it's all in the realm of guts, shared also by animals.